Issuer Authentication Methods with TLS Protect Datacenter¶

 - The authentication method.

-- You must store the credentials in a Secret with the name specified here, within the same namespace as Firefly, using the following keys:
+- You must store the credentials in a Secret with the name specified here, within the same namespace as Issuer, using the following keys:

 username